• 4,000 firms

 How to create a customer journey map

-Not every company has the same agenda and mission, the customer journey map below should be perceived as a suggestion rather than a strict guide.
+Not every company shares the same goals.
+So treat the map below as a guide, not a strict rule.

 1. Draft your buyer’s persona